matthijsgroen/geppetto/website/docs/using-player/api.md

 Changes the rendering order of animations.

 Returns `void`

 #### Arguments

 - **zIndex** `number` The index number for rendering.
-The higher the number, the more in the front the element will be stacked
+The higher the number, the more in the front the element will be stacked.